skydoves/ColorPickerView/README.md

    android:layout_height="300dp" />
 ```

-### Attribute descriptions
+### Attributes

-We can customize the palette image and selector or various options using the below attributes.
+You can customize the palette image and selector or various options using the below attributes:

 ```gradle
 app:palette="@drawable/palette" // sets a custom palette image. app:selector="@drawable/wheel" // sets a custom selector image.